urmastalimaa/interactive_frontend_development/lecture_4/homework.md

 # Reducers
 * All reducers must be pure functions
 * All reducer code paths must be tested

+# Application layout
+* Use the suggested folder structure

 # Redux dev tools
 * Integrate redux store with redux dev tools